dmitrykuzmenkov/linux-bintools/README.md

 watch-exec source "unison -batch source ssh://remote/source"
 ```
 That will run unison command if any file in folder source was changed.

+## bash-colors
+Display all colors to be used in your bash scripts
+Usage: bash-colors